 The Treaty Clause empowers the President to negotiate treaties, accords, and agreements with other nations that will benefit the Union.
-Treaties are required under the clause to receive advice and consent from two-thirds majority of the US Senate at which time they become International Law.
+Treaties are required under the clause to receive advice and consent from a two-thirds majority of the US Senate at which time they become International Law.

 But as things go, it’s a bit more complicated than it appears on the surface and both those who support the agreement and those opposed have made some interesting

 Arms control agreements are often ratified by the treaty mechanism as cited by the Analysis of Congressional-Executive Agreements in the American Journal of Law and can be further analyzed here: https://scholarship.law.berkeley.edureferer

 While opponents to these types of agreements might wish they could rely on the Treaty Clause to nullify them, these agreements, though not ratified through Senate approval, are legitimate.
-But are they actually useful in the long term?
+But are they useful in the long term?

 The Iran Nuclear Agreement was a short-lived feather in the cap of the Obama legacy as President Trump quickly dismantled it in the early days of his presidency thus moving his agenda forward and keeping a corner-stone campaign promise.

-So are these costly and non-binding negotiations done in the best interest of the Union as per the constitution, or are they being used as instruments in the political tool box of whomever is occupying the White House?
+So are these costly and non-binding negotiations done in the best interest of the Union as per the Constitution, or are they used as instruments in the political toolbox of whoever is occupying the White House?
 Whether it’s on the negotiating end or the dismantling after the fact, are our leaders putting the Nation’s interest ahead of their own?
 It’s terribly dangerous to have

 Those supporting the Iran deal believe that it was designed to block the pathway to nuclear proliferation for Iran and provide a means of verification and inspection that would compel them to comply and cooperate.
-In exchange certain sanctions would be lifted and the US would pump billions into the Iranian economy while giving the security needed to control movement toward a growing nuclear arms program.
+In exchange, some sanctions would be lifted, and the US would pump billions into the Iranian economy while giving the security needed to control movement toward a growing nuclear arms program.
 Jill Stein, who supported

 None of the former Republican presidential candidates supported the agreement and most believed it was nothing more than a billion dollar signing bonus for Iran that would be used to fund terrorism throughout the middle east and further plunge the region into a contest for nuclear arms.
 Even supporters had concerns that the upfront payment would eventually be funneled to terror groups.

-Now that the deal has been shut down by the Trump administration we have lost the ability to monitor the Iranian nuclear program leaving very real opportunities for the middle east to ratchet up a nuclear arms race.
-Critics have been outspoken about wanting an agreement in the region that completely dismantles all nuclear programs (including energy) but that deal was never going to happen.
+Now that the deal has been shut down by the Trump administration we have lost the ability to monitor the Iranian nuclear program leaving genuine opportunities for the middle east to ratchet up a nuclear arms race.
+Critics have been outspoken about wanting an agreement in the region that completely dismantles all nuclear programs (including energy), but that deal was never going to happen.
 Supporters agree the deal wasn’t perfect but what it put on the table was time and the ability to go in and inspect.
 Tanking the plan without having any re-negotiation

 But I have to wonder if such sweeping authority by any sitting president, regardless of intent and trustworthiness should legislate without majority approval and congressional oversight.
-If the constitution is the law of the land and though this type of measure isn’t illegal, it seems that the best interest of the union isn’t being served by circumventing the treaty clause.
-The Congress is elected by the people to give them a voice and when that voice is no longer heard then are we actually a nation of ‘We the People’.
+If the Constitution is the law of the land and though this type of measure isn’t illegal, it seems that the best interest of the Union isn’t served by circumventing the treaty clause.
+The Congress is elected by the people to give them a voice and when that voice is no longer heard then are we a nation governed by ‘The People, for The People.’

 One last footnote – the Iran Nuclear Agreement signed by executive agreement by President Obama was part of an International agreement approved by the UN Security Council in accordance with the UN Charter which was ratified in the US in 1945.